 Feifei Ye is a senior behavioral and social scientist at RAND Corporation.
 She is a quantitative methodologist and psychometrician with methodological research focused on multilevel modeling, structural equation modeling, and psychometric modeling.
 She is experienced in factor analysis, item response theory, test equating and linking, propensity score modeling, fixed effects regression models, and structural equation models that aim to examine dynamic change relationships of different forms including the classic autoregressive cross-lag model, latent difference score models, and autoregressive latent trajectory models.
-Her recent substantive research interests include patient experience of care survey, substance use for adolescents, mental health and wellness of college students, and measurement of student engagement in school and math/science.
+Her recent substantive research interests include patient report outcome performance measure, patient experience of care survey, substance use for adolescents, and mental health and wellness of college students.
+Recently she has participated in several of RAND's CAHPS and CAHPS-related projects, developing and testing consumer reports on health care quality.
 She obtained her Master's degree in applied statistics and Ph.D. in quantitative research, evaluation, and measurement in education at the Ohio State University.

 12.Sontag-Padilla, L., Dunbar, M., Ye, F., Kase, C, Fein, R., Abelson, S., Seelam, R., & Stein, B.D., "Strengthening college students’ mental health knowledge, awareness, and helping behaviors: The impact of Active Minds, a Peer Mental Health Organization," Journal of the American Academy of Child and Adolescent Psychiatry, 57(7), 2018